 Don’t make the mistake of thinking you can professionally handle a serverless solution without a solid knowledge of those tools.
 There are also costs related to their use, which can easily, if you’re not careful, exceed the cost of the main infrastructure.

 Serverless solutions are a mesh of different services connected together.
 When an error occurs, it‘s not enough to look at logs of that one service, as the cause of the error can be somewhere further up the pipeline.
 Without analyzing the whole process flow, it’s impossible to identify the root cause of the problem.
 For that purpose, logs must have some common identification called correlation ID.
 This allows you to connect different logs that belong to the same flow.

 Take the hassle out of job hunting.

-Tell us a little about yourself, and we’ll get to work looking for jobs that match your experience and your requirements.
+Register now, and we’ll get to work looking for jobs that match your experience and your requirements.

 The next step is having a tool for distributed tracing.
 These tools allow you to analyze each request, how it passed through different services, how much time is spent in each part, and where the error occurred.
 Data is visually represented, making it extremely useful and near-indispensable in serverless.